Testing the Predictions of Surprisal Theory in 11 Languages: Surprisal--RT Linking Function

 The regression models we have been using to assess \dll have implicitly assumed a linear linking function between surprisal and reading time---a relationship that has been empirically verified in some previous studies in English \citep{smith2013effect, wilcox2020predictive,shain2022large}.
-Other recent studies, however, have questioned linearity, including \citet{meister2021revisiting} and \citet{hoover2022plausibility}, who argue for a \textit{superlinear} relationship, and \citet{brothers2021word}, who argue for a sublinear relationship (i.e. a linear relationship in raw word probability).
-In this section, we investigate the linking function between reading times, surprisal and entropy and quantify its linearity by comparing the \dll of our linear regression models against regression models that can capture non-linear relationships.
+Other recent studies, however, have questioned linearity, including \citet{meister2021revisiting} and \citet{hoover2022plausibility}, who argue for a \emph{super}linear relationship, and \citet{brothers2021word}, who argue for a \emph{sub}linear relationship.
+In this section, we directly test the linear link hypothesis.
+We compare the \dll of our linear regression models against regression models that can capture non-linear relationships.
 We present results exclusively for gaze duration for the reasons discussed in Section \ref{sec:dataset}. \looseness=-1